 The delivery of this Agreement by Bowling Green State University’s Office of Residence Life and University Dining Services to the Student named constitutes an offer of accommodations and services in a University residence under the terms and conditions described herein.
 This offer is contingent upon its acceptance (either in writing or electronically) by the Student and upon availability of space in a University residence.

-The University will retain as a forfeiture according to the following schedule:
+The University will retain as forfeiture according to the following schedule:

-On or after September 17, 2012 Full Forfeiture of Housing Rate
+On or after September 22, 2014 Full Forfeiture of Housing Rate for Fall Semester

-On or after February 4, 2013 Full Forfeiture of Housing Rate
+On or after February 9, 2015 Full Forfeiture of Housing Rate for Spring Semester

 Cancellation of Spring Housing (with exception to Centennial and Falcon Heights Halls)

 As indicated in Section F, a Student living on-campus for the Fall Semester is obligated to reside on-campus for the remainder of the year, so long as he or she is duly enrolled at Bowling Green State University subject to the following exceptions for release:

 - Graduation from BGSU.

 - Marriage before the end of the second week of Spring Semester classes.